Moving twice as fast with more predictable outcomes gives our Agile Marketing Agency—and our clients—a competitive advantage.

-It evolves continually rather than being strictly defined by lengthy, time-intensive campaigns.
+It evolves continuously rather than being strictly defined by lengthy, time-intensive campaigns.

 The philosophy behind Agile is currently being applied to a number of different industries.
 We help businesses transition to Agile marketing because we’ve experienced such impressive results for Uhuru.

-Uhuru is 50-75% faster than we were before Agile and it’s had an incredible improvement on culture.
+Uhuru is 50-75% faster than we were before Agile and it’s had an incredible improvement for our culture.